 Arthur Hays also was a major figure outside the courts.
 Defying bans on free speech by Mayor Frank Hague, he addressed public meetings in Jersey City, leading to a major first amendment ruling in the Supreme Court.
 In 1937, Hays headed an inquiry into police violations of civil liberties in Puerto Rico.

-Watch Arthur Garfield Hays rebutting McCarthyism in 1951.
-Professor Dorsen writes: "Senator Joe McCarthy was at the zenith of his power.
+In 1951, Hays rebutted McCarthyism.
+Professor Dorsen wrote, "Senator Joe McCarthy was at the zenith of his power.
 The country—including then-General Eisenhower, as we learned the following year during his presidential campaign—was browbeaten by McCarthy and HUAC.
 Hays's defense of the First Amendment as it relates to radical speech and parties was as good as it could be at the time and maybe any time."